Terms of Service

 3.2 Consignment Commissions.
 Unless Vendor opts to receive Store Credit Commission (as defined herein) and except for items placed in the Luxury Cabinet (as defined in Section 3.3), Company shall retain 20% of the purchase price of any Products purchased by Company’s customers and shall remit the remainder of such purchase price to Vendor in accordance with Section 6.2.
 Notwithstanding the foregoing, if Vendor opts to receive store credit to spend at the Company in lieu of commission (“Store Credit Commission”), Company shall retain only 15% of the purchase price of such Products and shall remit the remainder of such purchase price to Vendor as store credit to be spent at the Company.

 3.3 Luxury Cabinet Commissions.
-Upon Vendor’s request and with Company’s advance consent (subject to Company discretion, space and availability), Vendor may place for sale up to three (3) items in a locked cabinet (“Luxury Cabinet”), which Products are accessible to Company’s customers only with assistance from Company’s sales staP.
+Upon Vendor’s request and with Company’s advance consent (subject to Company discretion, space and availability), Vendor may place for sale up to three (3) items in a locked cabinet (“Luxury Cabinet”), which Products are accessible to Company’s customers only with assistance from Company’s sales staff.
 Company may place size restrictions on any such Products and may reject Products for display in a Luxury Cabinet for any reason.
 Company shall not charge rental fees for display of Products in a Luxury Cabinet, but shall retain a commission of 35% of the purchase price for such Products or, at Vendor’s option, 30% in the event Vendor chooses Store Credit Commissions.

 4. Rack Reservation and Payment; Pricing and Tagging.